The Waisman Center is committed to providing high-quality services to children and adults with autism and their families.

 UCEDD project to address health equity for Latino families of children with developmental disabilities

-Español Padres e Hijos en Acción and the Waisman Center University Center for Excellence in Developmental Disabilities (UCEDD), University of Wisconsin-Madison announced a $330,000 grant to improve local health care responsiveness to the needs of Latino families of children with developmental disabilities and other special health care needs in Dane County.
+Padres e Hijos en Acción and the Waisman Center UCEDD announced a $330,000 grant to improve local health care responsiveness to the needs of Latino families of children with developmental disabilities and other special health care needs in Dane County.

 In the shadow of the Fennimore water tower sits a nondescript metal building.
 The once-abandoned former feed mill has now become The Learning Center, a unique resource for youth with autism and their families.
 Therapy …

 Project ECHO (the mantra for which is “All teach, all learn”) uses video-conferencing technology to provide education and case consultation on best practice clinical services, training, and resources for individuals with specific healthcare needs that are difficult to meet locally.
 The Waisman Center ECHO platform will serve as a diagnostic and treatment training hub to share the center’s expertise on intellectual and developmental disabilities, such as autism, Down syndrome, and cerebral palsy, throughout the state and beyond.

 Can the way a person moves be a key identifier of autism?
 It’s a question that Waisman Center investigator Brittany Travers, PhD, is trying to answer.